-A perforated or burst eardrum is a hole in the eardrum.
-It'll usually heal within a few weeks and might not need any treatment.
+A perforated (burst) eardrum is a hole in your eardrum.
+It will usually heal on its own within 6 weeks if you keep water out of your ear.
+You may not need any treatment.

-But it's a good idea to see your GP if you think your eardrum has burst, as it can cause problems such as ear infections.
+But it's a good idea to contact your GP if you think your eardrum has burst.
+It can cause problems such as ear infections.

 Symptoms of a perforated eardrum